obogo/hummingbird/docs/modules.md

 ##Validators

-Provides a declarative way of validating javascript objects.
+A set of utility functions used to validate javascript objects.

-Attention!
-Though referencing external, ignore "_." or "validator.".
-Hummingbird does not support nor require dot notation.
+> Though referencing external, ignore "_." or "validator.". <br />Hummingbird does not support nor require dot notation.

 | Name | Schema | Description |
 |-|-|-|